Aminorer/Projet_Applications_of_Big_Data/README.md

 ## Features

-- **Weather Classification**: Classifies images into one of the following categories:
+- **Weather Classification** : Classifies images into one of the following categories:
   - `cloudy`
   - `foggy`
   - `rainy`
   - `shine`
   - `sunrise`
-- **Efficient Processing**: Skips images that have already been processed to save time.
+- **Efficient Processing** : Skips images that have already been processed to save time.
-- **Result Logging**: Saves classification results with timestamps for easy tracking.
+- **Result Logging** : Saves classification results with timestamps for easy tracking.
-- **Dockerized Application**: Run the application within a Docker container for consistency and ease of setup.
+- **Dockerized Application** : Run the application within a Docker container for consistency and ease of setup.

 ## Prerequisites

-- **Docker**: Ensure Docker is installed on your machine.
+- **Docker** : Ensure Docker is installed on your machine.
   - [Install Docker](https://docs.docker.com/get-docker/) if you haven't already.

 ## Installation and Setup

-### Step 1: Clone the Repository
+### Step 1 : Clone the Repository

-Open your terminal and run:
+Open your terminal and run :

 ```bash
 git clone https://github.com/Aminorer/Projet_Applications_of_Big_Data.git
 cd Projet_Applications_of_Big_Data
 ```

-### Step 2: Obtain the Pre-trained Model
+### Step 2 : Obtain the Pre-trained Model

 You need the `ResNet152V2-Weather-Classification-03.h5` model file to run the application.